Transformative Learning | Professional Development

 How do we encourage Professional Development?

-Our programs include a customizable mixture of hands-on experiences; field work (if applicable); and project-based learning in a variety of fields, depending on the time students have on the ground and the nature of their engagements.
-These itinerary inclusions are coupled with focused reflection sessions that encourage students to articulate and identify the skills they are developing or honing, from plant propagation techniques, to intercultural patient care, to public speaking – the list is varied.
+Our programs include a customizable mixture of hands-on experiences; fieldwork (if applicable); and project-based learning in a variety of fields, depending on the time students have and the nature of their engagements.
+These itinerary inclusions are coupled with focused reflection sessions that encourage students to articulate and identify the skills they are developing or honing, from plant propagation techniques to intercultural patient care, to public speaking and virtual presentations – the list is varied.
 We also encourage students to think through our other goal areas as opportunities for professional development, as intercultural competence, global citizenship, a keen and confident sense of self, and intellectual robustness are all competitive and compelling professional competencies in the 21st century.

 What is Professional Development?